Introduction / History

 During major feasts, young men and women court by exchanging love songs.
 A man will be accompanied by fiddles, guitars, nose flutes, and harps, as he sings a song expressing his affection for the young woman.
 The woman answers with a song of her own.
 Marriages are arranged only after the families of the couple have given their mutual consent.
 The husband goes to live with his wife's family in order to repay the debt he has incurred by marrying their daughter.

 The Hanunoo are animists, which means that they believe animals and aspects of nature have spirits.
 Some of the most important spirits are guardian spirits called kalag.
 To gain the favor and goodwill of the kalag, the Hanunoo sacrifice food and glass beads to them.

 In addition, the Hanunoo believe the kalag are pleased when customary legal rules are strictly followed.
 Should the people stop sacrificing or observing customs, the kalag will allow evil spirits called labang to afflict the Hanunoo.
 The labang attack a person's soul, causing illness or even death.

 To combat illness, the Hanunoo call in a shaman, or priest, known in their language as a balyanan.
 The balyanan has control over the spirits living in rocks; the balyanan sends these rock spirits to attack the evil spirits causing the illness.

 The Hanunoo live in poverty and are isolated from most aspects of modern life, including education and medicine.
 Even greater than their physical needs are their spiritual ones.
 They desperately need to hear of the salvation that is available through Jesus Christ.
 They also need Christian material translated into their language.
 Much prayer and further evangelism are keys to reaching these precious people with the Gospel.

-* Ask the Lord to bless the efforts of the missions agencies that are working among the Hanunoo.
+Ask the Lord to bless the efforts of missions agencies working among the Hanunoo.

-* Ask the Lord to bring forth a triumphant Hanunoo church for the glory of His name!
+Ask the Lord to bring forth a holy Hanunoo church for the glory of His name!